 The notion is of "a drawing on a flat surface."
 A doublet of plain via a later, learned French form.
 The meaning "scheme of action, formulated scheme for the accomplishment of some object or attainment of an end" is by 1713.

-1728, "make a plan of," from plan (n.).
+1728, "make a plan of; put on paper the parts, dimensions, and methods of construction of," from plan (n.).
+By 1737 as "to scheme, to devise ways and means for (the doing of something)."
 Related: Planned; planning; plans.
-Planned economy is attested from 1931.
+Planned economy is attested by 1931.
 Planned Parenthood (1942) formerly was Birth Control Federation of America.